 I feel sour milk nightmare on my dehydrated, starchy tongue and know the menace hiding below Flagstaff and in the antediluvian mud temple of synchronous sin in Idaho.

 So, in league with Ron Popeil and his circular Bedouin empire of porcelain welfare cheats (both my current Madison Square Garden box suite guests and immediate assistants in destroying the starchy assassins via consumption-oriented mastication), I contemplate the humble potato…and its unquenchable powdered Slim-Fast drive for murder.

 I only hope it isn’t too late.

 David S. Atkinson is the author of Bones Buried in the Dirt and the forthcoming The Garden of Good and Evil Pancakes (EAB Publishing, spring 2014).
 His writing appears in Bartleby Snopes, Grey Sparrow Journal, Interrobang?!
 Magazine, Atticus Review, and others.
-His writing website is davidsatkinsonwriting.com and he spends his non-literary time working as a patent attorney in Denver.
+He spends his non-literary time working as a patent attorney in Denver.